 Discharge because of the borrower’s death (or, in the case of PLUS Loans, the death of the student for whom the parent borrowed) is based on an original or certified copy of the death certificate submitted to the school (for a Federal Perkins Loan) or to the holder of the loan (for a FFEL or Direct Stafford Loan).
 In addition to the death discharge, the Higher Education Act specifically provides that student loan collection must end after death.

-ALERT: A death discharge may have tax consequences that could impact the borrower’s estate or surviving parents with PLUS loans if their child dies.
-This is supposed to change.
 Under a law recently passed by Congress, loans cancelled because of disability or death after December 31, 2017, will not be taxed.
+More information can be found in this blog post.
+The Department’s web site also includes information about tax consequences for earlier discharges and a warning that there may be state tax consequences even if there are no federal tax consequences.
 It is a good idea to consult a tax professional for more information.